ankica11/eAgriculture-web-app/README.md

 - <b>Warehouse Management:</b> View and manage all supplies in the warehouse, including stock levels and storage information.
 - <b>Order Tracking:</b> Track the status of their orders and manage their nursery garden supplies.
 - <b>Ratings:</b> Rate the companies and their products based on satisfaction and quality.
-- <b>Notifications:</b> Receive in-app notifications if the temperature drops below or if water levels fall below certain thresholds.
+- <b>Notifications:</b> Receive in-app and email notifications if the temperature drops below or if water levels fall below certain thresholds.

 ### Agriculture Company Role: